shader-slang/slang/docs/cpu-target.md

 These can also be specified on the Slang command line as `-target exe` and `-target dll` or `-target sharedlib`. `-target callable`, `-target host-callable` and `-target host-host-callable` are also possible, but is typically not very useful from the command line, other than to test such code can be loaded for host execution.

-In order to be able to use the Slang code on CPU, there needs to be binding via values passed to a function that the C/C++ code will produce and export.
+In order to be able to execute the Slang code on the CPU, there typically needs to be binding via values passed to a function that the C/C++ code will produce and export.
 How this works is described in the [ABI section](#abi).

 If a binary target is requested, the binary contents can be returned in a ISlangBlob just like for other targets.
 When using a [regular C/C++ compiler](#regular-cpp) the CPU binary typically must be saved as a file and then potentially marked for execution by the OS before executing.
 It may be possible to load shared libraries or dlls from memory - but doing so is a non standard feature, that requires unusual work arounds.
 If possible it is typically fastest and easiest to use [slang-llvm](#slang-llvm) to directly execute slang or C/C++ code.